-How Google protects your data
+How Google Workspace protects your data

-How Google protects your data
+How Google Workspace protects your data

-Depending on their job role, additional training on specific aspects of security may be required.
-For instance, the information security team instructs new engineers on topics like secure coding practices, product design and automated vulnerability testing tools.
+Depending on their role, employees participate in additional training on specific aspects of security.
+For example, the information security team instructs new engineers on topics like secure coding practices, product design and automated vulnerability testing tools.
 Engineers also attend technical presentations on security-related topics and receive a security newsletter that covers new threats, attack patterns, mitigation techniques and more.